sprintertech/sprinter-sdk/docs/docs/03-sdk/04-methods-reference/pool-asset-on-destination/poolAssetOnDestination.md

 ## Parameters

 - `settings`: *(Required)* An object containing the following fields:
   - `account`: The user’s address.
   - `destinationChain`: The ID of the destination chain.
-    - `token`: The symbol of the token to be aggregated and transferred (e.g., `USDC`, `ETH`).
+  - `token`: The symbol of the token to be pooled and transferred (e.g., `USDC`, `ETH`).
   - `amount`: The target amount of the token on the destination chain, in the smallest denomination (e.g., for USDC with 6 decimals, 1 USDC = 1,000,000).
-    - `sourceChains?`: *(Optional)* An array of source chain IDs to be considered for aggregation.
+  - `sourceChains?`: *(Optional)* An array of source chain IDs to be considered for pooling.
 If omitted, Sprinter will use all available source chains.
   - `threshold?`: *(Optional)* The minimum amount of the token to leave on the source chain, in the smallest denomination (useful for avoiding emptying the source chain completely).

 - `fetchOptions?`: *(Optional)* An object containing `baseUrl` to override the default API endpoint for this request.

-### Example: Aggregating from Multiple Chains
+### Example: Pooling from Multiple Chains

-In this example, balances from multiple source chains (e.g., BaseSepolia and B3Sepolia) are aggregated to the destination chain (Sepolia).
+In this example, balances from multiple source chains (e.g., BaseSepolia and B3Sepolia) are pooled to the destination chain (Sepolia).

 ```typescript
 const settings = {